 Action is left to individual clubs – like Sampdoria whose players took to the pitch with a banner displaying an anti-racist message last year, while one of the club’s most important ultras groups organised a multi-ethnic fans’ tournament, having uncovered, implausibly, a north African supporters’ club: Maghreb Samp.
 Meanwhile many left-wing ultras groups, notably under the umbrella organisation Progetto Ultrà, have also organised demonstrations against racism in football.

 These projects are worthwhile.
 But racism is a much wider issue in Italy than the world of football alone.
+Be it on the football field, or when betting in the Betfred promo code chat room, we advise you to spread kindness and acceptance.
 The idea persists that racism is only a problem for those at whom it is directed: it would be good to see white Italians — and white footballers — speaking out about the issue for once.
 And as time passes and immigrant communities grow more integrated, the casual racism born of ignorance and unfamiliarity will diminish.
 Maybe, one day, a black footballer will turn out for the Azzurri: possibly Stefano Okaka, Roman-Nigerian.
 Then perhaps, neo-fascism and anti-Semitism won’t be flourishing in half the curve of Italy, either.
 But it won’t be easy, and it won’t be happening any time soon.